apollographql/apollo-server/docs/source/api/apollo-server.md

 An executable GraphQL schema.
 You usually don't need to provide this value, because Apollo Server generates it from [`typeDefs`](#typedefs) and [`resolvers`](#resolvers).

 This field is most commonly used with [Apollo Federation](https://www.apollographql.com/docs/federation/implementing-services/#generating-a-federated-schema), which uses a special `buildFederatedSchema` function to generate its schema.

-Note that if you are using [file uploads](../data/file-uploads/), you need to add the `Upload` scalar to your schema manually before providing it here, as Apollo Server's automatic uploads integration does not apply if you use this particular option..
 </td>
 </tr>